OniroAI/Universal-segmentation-baseline-Kaggle-Airbus-Ship-Detection/README.md

  ## Prediction  and postprocessing <a name="prediction"/>

  This part of the repo is relevant only for the competition but some postprocessing functions may be used to treat any segmentation results.
  The whole process described in [noteboks/prediction.ipynb](notebooks/prediction.ipynb).
-There function "waters" is defined which combines all used postprocessing techniques and may be found useful.
+There is function "waters" is defined which combines all used postprocessing techniques and may be found useful.
  Examples of trained model predictions and results of postprocessing are presented on the following image.
  ![predictions](git_images/predictions.gif "Predictions")